 After making movies in Hollywood, a failed attempt at horse whispering, and working in Alaska during the salmon runs, Jacob's love of listening to and helping people truly blossomed in his marketing career.
 From consulting to project management, the real joy for Jacob is helping businesses understand where they want to be and how to get there.

-Owner of Tiffany Photography, co-founder of 406 Families
+Owner Tiffany Photography and Content Editor of 406 Families

 Business Engagement Specialist at Montana Department of Labor & Industry